juanibiapina/lighttree.nvim/README.md

 passed to the 'expand' function.
 For example:

 ```
-:Neotree reveal_file=/home/user/my/file.text
+:Lighttree reveal_file=/home/user/my/file.text
-:Neotree dir=%:p:h:h reveal_file=%:p
+:Lighttree dir=%:p:h:h reveal_file=%:p
-:Neotree %:p:h:h %:p
+:Lighttree %:p:h:h %:p
 ```

-One neat trick you can do with this is to open a Neotree window which is focused on the file under the cursor using the `<cfile>` keyword:
+One neat trick you can do with this is to open a Lighttree window which is focused on the file under the cursor using the `<cfile>` keyword:

 ```
-nnoremap gd :Neotree float reveal_file=<cfile>
+nnoremap gd :Lighttree float reveal_file=<cfile>
 ```

 See `:h neo-tree-commands` for details and a full listing of available arguments.